minio/docs/source/minio-cli/minio-mc-admin/mc-admin-groups.rst

 assigned policies, use the :mc-cmd:`mc admin policy set` command.

-For more information on MinIO users and groups, see :ref:`minio-auth-authz-users` and :ref:`minio-auth-authz-groups`.
-For more information on MinIO policies, see :ref:`minio-auth-authz-pbac-policies`.
+For more information on MinIO users and groups, see :ref:`minio-users` and :ref:`minio-groups`.
+For more information on MinIO policies, see :ref:`minio-policy`.

 .. admonition:: ``Deny`` overrides ``Allow``
    :class: note